-Gross profit increased 23.0% to \$45.3 million for the first quarter of fiscal 2009 as compared to \$36.8 million for the first quarter of fiscal 2008.
-As a percent of net sales, gross profit was 28.1% for the quarter ended August 2, 2008 as compared to 30.5% for the quarter ended July 28, 2007.
+Gross profit increased 23.0% to \$48.2 million for the second quarter of fiscal 2009 as compared to \$39.2 million for the second quarter of fiscal 2008.
+For the six months ended November 1, 2008, gross profit increased 23.0% to \$93.6 million compared to \$76.1 for the six months ended October 27, 2007.
+As a percent of net sales, gross profit was 28.4% and 28.3% for the three and six months ended November 1, 2008 as compared to 29.8% and 30.1% for the three and six months ended October 27, 2007.

-The decline in gross profit percentage is the result of higher costs of manufacturing infrastructure, warranty costs, inventory write-downs, the reorganization of our field services infrastructure and lower gross margins in our Commercial and Schools and Theatres business units.
-These increases have been partially offset by a gain of approximately \$1 million on the sale of a building in Tampa, Florida.
-Increasing warranty costs have caused gross profit percentages to decline by more than 1 percentage point.
+The decline in gross profit percentage is the result of higher costs of manufacturing infrastructure, warranty costs, inventory write-downs, the reorganization of our field services infrastructure and lower product margins in all business units other than Live Events.
+These increases have been partially offset by a gain of approximately \$1 million on the sale of a building in Tampa, Florida in the first quarter of fiscal 2009.
+Increasing warranty costs have caused gross profit percentages to decline by more than 1 percentage point on a year-to-date basis.
 This decline is due to issues with new product designs and other factors.
 We are and have been over the past year investing significant resources into standardizing our display product line, which we believe contained too much custom design, increasing our risk of warranty costs.
 In addition, we have and will continue to invest in more sophisticated product reliability test equipment and personnel and to implement more sophisticated quality processes in manufacturing to reduce the level of warranty exposure.
-We believe that although there will be additional volatility issues related to warranty costs over fiscal 2009, we have made progress in gaining control over our warranty costs.
-Increased inventory write-downs are resulting from our more aggressive approach to address slower moving raw materials.
+We believe that we have made progress in gaining control over our warranty costs but cannot be certain that new issues will not arise.
+Increased inventory write-downs are resulting from write-downs in Canada related to the plant closure, and write-off of excess inventory bought for projects that had been retained for other projects for which we no longer wanted to hold.
+We also incurred costs to close down our manufacturing operation in Canada, as described below.
 The reorganization of our field services department adversely impacted gross profit percentages by approximately 0.5 points as described in previous filings.
 Finally, the higher costs of manufacturing infrastructure, which approximated a 0.5 point decline in gross profit percent, resulted from a greater proportion of indirect labor.
 This includes additional personnel in quality, manufacturing engineering and inventory management.
 These factors, excluding warranty costs, impacted all business units.

-Gross profit in our Commercial business unit declined from approximately 32% in the first quarter of fiscal 2008 to approximately 28% in the same period of fiscal 2009 as a result of a decline in margin in our reseller niche.
-The decline resulted from lower margins in our small order business, primarily Galaxy® displays, which is being impacted by the economic conditions and the factors described above.
+Gross profit in our Commercial business unit declined from approximately 32% in the second quarter of fiscal 2008 to approximately 28% in the same period of fiscal 2009 as a result of a decline in margin in all major niches.
+The decline resulted from lower margins in our small order business, primarily Galaxy® displays, which is being impacted by the economic conditions, increased competition in the outdoor advertising niche and the factors described above.

-Gross profit in our Schools and Theatres business unit declined from approximately 37% in the first quarter of fiscal 2008 to approximately 27% in the first quarter of fiscal 2009.
-This decline resulted from underutilization of our plant, as sales were less than expected for the reasons described above, and the reclassification of our field services infrastructure to cost of goods sold.
+Gross profit in our Schools and Theatres business unit declined from approximately 34% in the second quarter of fiscal 2008 to approximately 29% in the second quarter of fiscal 2009.
+This decline resulted from greater variances in manufacturing, the reclassification of our field services infrastructure to cost of goods sold and lower overall margins on standard products.